 A pair of RFBee (433MHz, 1km) cost RM 83.75 x 2 = RM 167.50

 The cost difference between both pair RFBee modules is RM 44.50

 In the conclusion, both RFBee modules have pros and cons.
-For example, RFBee (100m) can actually communicate with more slave node but the distance is shorter, yet it is cheaper !!
+For example, RFBee (100m) can communicate with more slave nodes but the distance is shorter, yet it is cheaper !!
 So it is up to you!